Georgian Railway: Modernisation

+The 63 km long Zestaponi–Moliti–Khashuri section (“Gorges” section) is a part of the main Georgian railway line across mountaineous terrain, with very steep gradient and tight curves.
+The track alignment imposes very low speeds on the line, and it leads to various operational problems.
+Currently it takes ca. 1.5 hours for a passenger train to cover the section, and much longer for freight trains because of brakes overheating.
+For this reason, the company is modernizing the section in order to increase capacity, reduce travel time, and improve safety as well as railway operation.
+Along this section of track several new tunnels, of which the new ca. 8.4 km T9 tunnel will be the longest rail tunnel in Georgia, will be built.
+The T9 tunnel will consist of two parallel tubes connected with cross passages at intervals of 300 m.
+The project is planned to be completed in late 2019.
+After the completion of the tunnel, travel time for passenger trains on the Tbilisi - Batumi route will be reduced by 40 minutes.

 Infrastructure

 Due to the challenging mountainous geography of Georgia, railway engineers have often been faced with some difficult challenges.
-In 1890 the dual tracking of the Tsipa tunnel was completed, allowing faster passage of East-West traffic.
+In 1890, the dual tracking of the Tsipa tunnel was completed, allowing faster passage of East-West traffic.

 On August 16, 1932, for the first time in the USSR, the first electric traction train ran in the Surami pass.
 The General Electric Company produced the initial eight electric locomotives of Class S for the service, followed by an additional 21 Class Ss built by the Kolomna and Dinamo works between 1932 and 1934.
 By November 1967 all Georgian railway was electrified, including the Borjomi-Bakuriani narrow-gauge line.
 (Some lines are no longer electrically operated due to political and economic instability and war, particularly in Abkhazia and South Ossetia.)

 Post World War II, from 1946 the USSR army engineers with the prospect of connection to their system introduced modern communications, automatisation and Automatic Block Signalling systems.
 This was followed by the introduction of on train and guard radio communication systems, a process which was completed by 1949.

-Rolling stock fleet
+Rolling stock

-Since Georgia independence Georgian Railway operated a soviet fleet of trains.
+At Georgia independence, Georgian Railway operated Soviet trains.
 Maintenance, repair and modernisation were performed at "Elmavalmshenebeli" plant in Tbilisi and "Carriage-Building Company" in Rustavi.
-It consists of 139 locomotives, 8,122 freight and 114 passenger railcars.

-In 2009 Georgian Railway has taken delivery of the first train from an order of eight inter-city EMUs produced by CSR Nanjing Puzhen Rolling Stock, China, at a cost of US$6M each.
+In 2009 Georgian Railway took delivery of the first of an order of eight inter-city EMUs produced by CSR Nanjing Puzhen Rolling Stock, China, at a cost of US$6M each.
 The 3 kV dc trains have a maximum speed of 130 km/h and each four-car set seats a total of 300 passengers in first and second class accommodation.

-In 2016 four ultra-modern, double-decked electric trains of the Swiss company Stadler Bussnang AG were ordered at a cost of US$11M each.
-The 3 kV dc trains have a maximum speed of 160 km/h and each four-car set seats a total of 530 passengers in business class, first and second class accommodation.
+In 2016 four double-decker electric trains, model ESh2, of the Swiss company Stadler Rail AG were ordered at a cost of US$11M each.
+The 3 kV DC trains have a maximum speed of 160 km/h and each four-car set seats a total of 530 passengers in business class, first and second class accommodation.